jsdf/module-deps-cached/readme.markdown

 With [npm](http://npmjs.org), to get the module do:

 ```
-npm install module-deps
+npm install module-deps-cached
 ```

-and to get the `module-deps` command do:
+and to get the `module-deps-cached` command do:

 ```
-npm install -g module-deps
+npm install -g module-deps-cached
 ```

 # license